Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US009/02.analysis/Readme.md

-# US 009 - Request a visit a property
+# US 009 - Request a visit a land

 ## 2. Analysis